+Seven of the eight botanic gardens in the South African National Biodiversity Institute's (SANBI) network of botanic gardens have demonstration gardens that are used for education, display and research on indigenous traditional use (Xaba, pers.comm.).
 Several botanic gardens in the US for example, Denver, Brooklyn, North Carolina and New York as well as the Royal Botanical Gardens in Canada offer training courses in horticultural therapy.
 It has been well established that people respond positively to green plants and colorful flowers.
 Gardening offers relief from physical and cognitive limitations, reduces stress, gently exercises aging or arthritic joints, and stimulates memory.

 Krishna Mahavidyalaya Botanic Garden in India grows approximately 130 species of medicinal plants in pots, emphasizing those used in indigenous systems of medicine.
 The plants are accompanied by display notes including the common name in various languages as well as its use as medicine and scientific data.
-Since the plants are in pots, a mobile exhibit has traveled extensively, creating The Jodrell Laboratory at RBG, Kew in the UK is dedicated to ethnobotany and runs numerous research projects into the chemistry, bioactivity and taxonomy of medicinal plants (Olwen, pers.comm.).
-This scientific research can be used to inform legislation and policy development.
+Since the plants are in pots, a mobile exhibit has traveled extensively, creating awareness and educating people about their shared medicinal plant resource (Salunkhe, pers.comm.).